Rosemary

 Fresh rosemary is used for flavoring stews, fish and meat sauces.
 Fresh or dried rosemary make an interesting addition to scrambled eggs.

 Rosemary oil is colorless or yellowish with a pleasant scent that hints of camphor.
-Rosemary essential oil is used extensively in perfuming soaps and in the manufacture of eau de cologne and perfumes.
+The preferred method for harvesting rosemary essential oil is through steam distillation.
+It is used extensively in perfuming soaps and in the manufacture of eau de cologne and perfumes.